US Art Supply Watercolor Pencils

 Usability and durability – 3.5/5

 Structurally these pencils are quite strong and should be able to handle any sort of abuse thrown at them.
 Being hexagonal, gripping them should also not be an issue.
 Expect the application to be a bit waxy and not overly buttery due to the hard core.
+So while they can take quite a bit of abuse you won’t really get much added performance from them by applying extra pressure.

 Packaging and presentation – 1/5